The Jewish Communal

 graduate Jewish studies courses, six

-professional courses, supervised internship,
+professional courses, a supervised internship,

 and practicum seminar.
 All students are